Python lambda function: How to Create Anonymous Function

 # app.py square = lambda x: x * x print(square(5))

 See the below output.

-It behaves as a normal function and gives the output.
+It behaves like a normal function and gives the output.

 square = lambda x: x * x